micmejia/bible-dump/AMPC/2 Corinthians/2 Cor 5.md

-For we walk by faith [we [^b]regulate our lives and conduct ourselves by our conviction or belief respecting man's relationship to God and divine things, with trust and holy fervor; thus we walk] not by sight _or_ appearance.
+For we walk by faith [we regulate our lives and conduct ourselves by our conviction or belief respecting man's relationship to God and divine things, with trust and holy fervor; thus we walk] not by sight _or_ appearance.